 + How did you get so many Instagram followers?

 Again, I am always amazed when I get this question because I have close friends who have 5x my amount of followers and to me, the number doesn’t matter, the people who leave me comments and take the time to really engage REALLY matter to me.
 But if the number impresses you, thank you for being impressed!
 And I have two words for you: hard work.

 I was never a suggested user on Instagram.
 And there isn’t a short cut that I took.
 I’ve simply built my following by being consistent: I post good photos, with engaging captions and I always reply to comments.

 + Can you give me a shout out on your IG feed?

 Again, no. I’m so sorry but I get asked to do this every week.
 Sometimes, every day.
 If I said yes to one person, I’d have to say yes to everyone.
 That’s the only way to be fair.
 And then my account would no longer be mine, nor would it be a resource for people in the way it is now.

-I recommend tagging your applicable photos with the hashtags for a group account like Beautiful Destinations or participating in the challenges for an account like Passion Passport.
-These will get you both exposure, if they feature your photo, and access to an engaged community of like-minded people who share your interests.
+I recommend tagging your applicable photos with the hashtags for a group account like Passion Passport.
+That will get you both exposure, if they feature your photo, and access to an engaged community of like-minded people who share your interests.

 + I’m coming to Los Angeles can we get together?